-- A spouse (including same sex marriage or a common law spouse); A child under the age of 26, who is one of the following: - A natural child; - o An adopted child or child who is lawfully placed for legal adoption; - o A foster child; - o A stepchild, or - A child under the legal guardianship of the employee; - "Any other child: (other than those listed above) under the age of 26 in a regular parent-child relationship with the employee, meeting all four of the following requirements: - o The child's primary residence is the household of the employee; - o The employee provides at least 50% of the child's support; - o Neither of the child's natural parents resides in that household; and - o The employee has the legal right to make decisions regarding the child's medical care; - A grandchild under age 26 whose primary residence is the household of the employee and who is a dependent of the employee for federal income tax purposes; and - An unmarried child of a covered employee, age 26 or over may be eligible for dependent coverage if the child is either mentally or physically incapacitated to such an extent as to be dependent on the employee on a regular basis as determined by TRS and the child meets other requirements as determined by TRS.

-Note: A dependent does not include a brother or sister of an employee unless the brother or sister is an unmarried individual under 26 years of age who is either: (1) under the legal guardianship of the employee, or (2) in a regular parent-child relationship with an employee as defined in the "any other child" category above.
+- A spouse, including a common law spouse (A common law spouse is not considered eligible unless there is a Declaration of Informal Marriage filed with an authorized government agency.) - A child under the age of 26, who is one of the following: - A natural child - - An adopted child or a child who is lawfully placed for legal adoption - A stepchild - A foster child - A child under the legal guardianship of the employee - A grandchild under age 26 whose primary residence is the household of the employee and who is a dependent of the employee for federal income tax purposes for the reporting year in which coverage of the grandchild is in effect. - For purposes of dependent eligibility under TRS-ActiveCare, a grandchild is not considered a child. - "Any other dependent" (other than those listed above) under the age of 26 in a regular parent-child relationship with the employee, meeting all four of the following requirements: - The child's primary residence is the household of the employee; - The employee provides at least 50% of the child's support; - Neither of the child's natural parents resides in that household; and - The employee has the legal right to make decisions regarding the child's medical care. - This requirement does not apply to dependents age 18 and over. - A child, age 26 or over, of a covered employee may be eligible for dependent coverage, provided that the child is either mentally or physically incapacitated to such an extent that they are dependent on the employee on a regular basis as determined by TRS, and meet other requirements as determined by TRS. - A dependent does not include a brother or a sister of an employee, unless the brother or sister is an individual under age 26 who is either: (1) under the legal guardianship of an employee, or (2) in a regular parent-child relationship with an employee, as defined in the "any other child" category above.
 Parents and grandparents of the covered employee do not meet the definition of an eligible dependent.
-It is against the law to elect coverage for an ineligible person.
-Violations may result in prosecution and/or expulsion from the TRS-ActiveCare program for up to five years.